Neither, I need a new supply

 We should be able to move your tariff to your new address.
 We’ll even get in touch with the existing supplier to organise it.

 Log in to MyAccount to tell us you’ve moved, and make sure you have the following details handy when you contact us:

 - The address of your new home

 Once you've started the switch process, be sure to look at our advice for new customers.

 Am I able to sign up to your Standard Variable tariff as a new customer to EDF?

 Yes.
 Bear in mind we can’t offer you a cheaper Standard (Variable) tariff price than your current energy supplier.
 Standard (Variable) prices are linked to the Ofgem Price Cap.

 You can keep an eye on energy deals by signing up to our energy alerts.
-We’ll let you know when energy prices are coming down, this means we may be able to offer you a better deal than your current energy supplier when this happens.
+We’ll let you know when we may be able to offer you a better deal than your current energy supplier.

 If your current supplier has exited the energy market and is unable to supply you with energy, Citizens Advice recommend you avoid switching to someone new until your account has been moved over to a new supplier.